Three-Month Research Fellowship

 Note on the Armstrong Browning Library (ABL):

 The ABL holds an unparalleled collection of manuscripts, letters, and rare items connected to the life and work of Robert Browning and Elizabeth Barrett Browning.
 Yet its holdings extend far beyond the Brownings, containing over fifty-thousand manuscripts, books, letters, periodicals, tracts, pamphlets, and other cultural artifacts related to nineteenth-century literature (especially poetry), music, visual culture, politics, religion, and science.
-Especially strong are holdings for figures such as Matthew Arnold, Thomas Carlyle, John Ruskin, Alfred Tennyson, Anna Brownell Jameson, George MacDonald, the Rossetti siblings, John Henry Newman, Francis William Newman, Charles Dickens, William Ewart Gladstone, and Queen Victoria—to name only a few.
+Especially strong are holdings for figures such as Matthew Arnold, Thomas Carlyle, John Ruskin, Alfred Tennyson, Anna Brownell Jameson, George MacDonald, the Rossetti siblings, John Henry Newman, Francis William Newman, Charles Dickens, William Ewart Gladstone, and Queen Victoria—to name only a very few.
 The ABL boasts one of the best collections of letters, journals, and rare printed materials by Joseph Milsand, the nineteenth-century French literary critic, philosopher, theologian, and friend of Robert Browning.
 Romanticists will find letters, rare books, first editions, and manuscripts linked to authors such as William Wordsworth, S.T.
-Coleridge, William Blake, Percy and Mary Shelley, Lord Byron, and Sir Walter Scott.
+Coleridge, William Blake, Percy and Mary Shelley, Lord Byron, and Sir Walter Scott, among others.
 The ABL has amassed one of the world’s leading collections of volumes by nineteenth-century women poets, which includes a valuable representation of lesser-known poets alongside those, such as Katharine Bradley and Edith Cooper, who have attracted sustained scholarly attention.
 These holdings are complemented by a large collection of lesser-known volumes of Victorian poetry.
 A noteworthy portion of the collections is devoted to manuscripts and rare items related to well-known American authors such as James Russell Lowell, Henry Longfellow, Henry David Thoreau, Ralph Waldo Emerson, John Greenleaf Whittier, and Oliver Wendell Holmes (Sr.).
 Those interested in religious history will find especially useful the ABL’s collection of thousands of nineteenth-century religious tracts and pamphlets.
 These items and names represent only a fraction of the nineteenth-century subjects and figures, well-known and lesser-known, represented at the ABL.